ZaDarkSide/simpleStorage/README.md

   * **true** - value was stored
   * **false** - value was not stored
-  * Error object - value was not stored because of an error
+  * Error object - value was not stored because of an error.
+See `error.code` for explanation

 ### get(key)